brendon2020/scripting-exercise/README.md

 # scripting-exercise
-The sample text/inputs and backup folders are all contained within the zip file.
 The current directory only contains the 9 script files and the description of the specified commands.
+The zip file contains auxiliary files (sample input/backup folders) in addition to the 9 script files and commands file.